-Here is some quality comparison between a VTX built-in MIC, and the External MIC, as well as a GoPro.
-It was less noisy when I was listening while flying, the audio quality became worse when it was recorded on the DVR for some reasons.
+Here is some sound quality comparison between a VTX built-in MIC, and the External MIC, as well as a GoPro.
+It was slightly less noisy when I was flying and listening to it live, for some reason the audio get noisier when it was recorded in DVR.

 VTX with Built-in Microphone

 I compiled specs of all VTX on the market in this spreadsheet, just filter down the category “Built-in Mic”

 Quite a few FPV cameras have built-in microphone, such as the Runcam Swift 2.